Am I too old to study for a degree?

 “I have a family and career to manage!”

 Whether you’re the manager of a team at work or the head of a busy household, we can bet that you’re already pretty good at time management.
 And because all our courses are part-time and offer you the flexibility to study at any time and in any place, they’re perfect for mature students with work or family commitments.

 “I won’t have the right qualifications!”

-Degree courses at University of Essex Online aren’t just open to those with GCSEs and A-Levels; we also have flexible open entry requirements.
+Degree courses at University of Essex Online aren’t just open to those with GCSEs and A-Levels; we also have flexible open entry and work experience entry requirements.
 We believe that education should be accessible for everyone, so you do not need any previous academic qualifications to join any of our undergraduate degree courses.

 Inspired to study online?
 Download our prospectus today.

 And just in case you have any more doubts, here are some quotes from previous graduates who chose to study later in life:

 “When I look back, I realise that I still had my walks in the country and my holidays.
 All my relationships are still intact if not stronger than they were.
 Getting my degree online was truly one of the pivotal moments of my life and one that has shaped my future immeasurably.”
 Matthew Jones